 - 1. Dust all horizontal surfaces to head height. - 2.
 Spot clean desk tops using the glass cleaner or the disinfectant. - 3.
-Remove spots, fingerprints, and stains from walls, doors, doorknobs, door frames, light switches, and windows. - 4.
+Remove spots, fingerprints, and stains from walls, doors, doorknobs, doorframes, light switches, and windows. - 4.
 Clean smudges and marks from glass with the glass cleaner. - 5.
 Damp clean window ledges. - 6.
 Damp wipe chalk and white board trays. - 7.
-Weekly, or more often if needed, damp mop tile and terrazzo floors with the neutral floor cleaner. - Note It is important to damp mop floors in order to keep them in good condition and to keep them looking good.
+Weekly, or more often if needed, damp mop tile and terrazzo floors with the neutral floor cleaner.

+Note - It is important to damp mop floors in order to keep them in good condition and to keep them looking good.
 Floors that are not spot mopped will not hold up, as the spots get tracked onto the rest of the floor and the surface soil cuts the finish.
-This can quickly result in a very dull and unsightly floor. - 8.
-Spray buff tile and terrazzo floors. - Note Floors must be maintained in good condition and thoroughly swept prior to being spray buffed.
+This can quickly result in a very dull and unsightly floor.